balakarthikeyan/notes/questions/angular.md

 The key features of a `ReplaySubject` are:

-1. Buffering: A ReplaySubject keeps a buffer of values that it has emitted.
+1. `Buffering`: A ReplaySubject keeps a buffer of values that it has emitted.
 You can specify the maximum number of values to buffer using the buffer size parameter when creating the ReplaySubject.

-2. Subscription: When a new subscriber subscribes to a ReplaySubject, it immediately receives the buffered values.
+2. `Subscription`: When a new subscriber subscribes to a ReplaySubject, it immediately receives the buffered values.
 If the buffer size is reached, older values are dropped from the buffer to accommodate new values.

-3. Timeframe: In addition to the buffer size, you can also specify a timeframe for the ReplaySubject.
+3. `Timeframe`: In addition to the buffer size, you can also specify a timeframe for the ReplaySubject.
 With a timeframe, the ReplaySubject will only buffer values emitted within a specific time window.

 ### How to make multiple http calls in parallel in Angular ?
 Using `forkJoin`, this operator takes an array of observables and waits for all the source observables to complete.
 Once they all complete, it emits an array of the last emitted values from each observable.